-Within the LDR and proposed MDR zones, applying the bulk and location rules alone could lead to large and two storey buildings, which are more dominant than is characteristic of Arrowtown and which do not in any way resemble the small cottages of the ARHMZ.
+Within the LDSR and MDR zones, applying the bulk and location rules alone could lead to large and two storey buildings, which are more dominant than is characteristic of Arrowtown and which do not in any way reflect the shape and form of the small cottages of the ARHMZ.
 Combined with this there could be considerable variety in style resulting in little recognisable Arrowtown character.

 The analysis of existing traditional buildings has identified the key traditional building types and the characteristics of these.
-Whilst it is not expected that buildings within the LDR and proposed MDR zones slavishly adhere to these building forms, to the detail set out below, it remains very important that new buildings within these zones are highly influenced by the traditional building types.
+Whilst it is not expected that buildings within the LDSR and MDR zones slavishly adhere to these building forms, to the detail set out below, it remains very important that new buildings within these zones are highly influenced by the traditional building types and forms.
 The sheer size, however, of some houses sometimes becomes an unmanageable problem.
 The apparent bulk of buildings within these zones can be reduced by designing the building as a number of individual elements.
-In an additive approach, the size of the individual elements needs to be small enough to be at human scale, however the size does not necessarily have to duplicate the diminutive scale of an Arrowtown cottage.
+In an additive approach, (identified in MDRZ & LDSRZ-Figure 6), the size of the individual elements needs to be small enough to be at human scale, however the size does not necessarily have to duplicate the diminutive scale of an Arrowtown cottage.

 It is important that the form of each element is simple and that the form is clearly evident in the final building composition.
 Single storeyed forms are far more compatible with the old Arrowtown identity and their use is encouraged, particularly abutting neighbours and the street.
-However it is recognised that this may not be possible within the proposed MDR zone where smaller sites are allowable.
+However it is recognised that this may not be possible within the MDR zone where smaller sites are allowable.

 The typical Old Town cottage is an arrangement of small, simple elements.
-This additive approach to a buildings composition fits better with the Arrowtown character than a single roof covering a large floor plan (as identified in MDRZ & LDRZ-Figures 5 and 6).
+This additive approach to a buildings composition fits better with the Arrowtown character than a single roof covering a large floor plan (as identified in MDRZ & LDSRZ-Figures 5 and 6).